MatteoPalazzoli/robotics-2023-1/README.md

 # Robotics 2022/2023 first project
 First project of the Robotics course at Polimi during academic year 2022-2023.
+Grade: **3/3**
 The complete instructions are provided in the PDF in this repository.
 Summary of the project:
 Find the odometry of the EazyMile EZ10, vehicle with four wheels and autonomous guide.
 Front steer only.
 Data provided: wheel speed and steer angle, in bag file.